palak25bcy10014/weather/README.md

 Weather App is a simple Python desktop application that allows users to search for current weather information by entering a city name.
-The application uses Tkinter for the graphical user interface and Google Weather API for weather information.
+The application uses Tkinter for the graphical user interface and Open-Meteo Weather API for weather information.

 ## 📌Features